origo-map/origo-documentation/README.md

-# Documentation for Origo-map
+# Documentation for Origo
-[Documentation](https://origo-map.github.io/origo-map-documentation/latest/) for the [Origo](https://github.com/origo-map/origo) web map framework.
+[Documentation](https://origo-map.github.io/origo-documentation/latest/) for the [Origo](https://github.com/origo-map/origo) web map framework.

 ## Writing documentation
 Documentation is written as Markdown files in the `content` directory, and is organized by the `custom/content.js` file - that file requires each documentation page and puts them in order